 Trade and other cultures

 How much more valuable left by the Veneti is the situla.
-However, the masters of this art created on a sheet of bronze a figurative world that still surprises.
-And it’s the most explicit narrative of the ideals.
-Hence like the collective imagination.
-With also the social and political life.
+The masters of this art created on a sheet of bronze a figurative world that still surprises.
+It’s the most explicit narrative of the ideals, the collective imagination, the social and political life.

-Therefore the vast plain remains the privileged place for hunting and timber.
+About the landscape, the vast plain was fertile thanks to several rivers and remains the privileged place for hunting and timber.
 As well as the horse farm which made famous the Veneti and the Veneto region in all the Mediterranean.
-And in the mountain areas, we have the interaction between the Celts and the Romans.
-For sure it leads to progressive social and cultural transformations.
-Hence the Piave valley was the border of the Veneti.
+In the mountain areas, we have the interaction between the Celts and the Romans that leads to progressive social and cultural transformations.

 Most of all, the opening of these people towards other cultures was really great.
 The reason?
 Because they were able to assimilate the contributions and the influences.
-And also they were smart to acquire new knowledge.
-For sure the geographic site favors the Veneti known as brilliants on the trade.
+And also they were smart to acquire new knowledge where the geographic site favors the Veneti known as brilliants on the trade.
 Certainly, it is due to an area that overlooks the lagoon and projects in the Adriatic sea.
-And in all the territory there was a complex system of waterways.
-On that time that was the natural way of penetration to the transalpine regions.
+In all the territory there was a complex system of waterways that was the natural way of penetration to the transalpine regions.

 The Roman Empire

 But on the threshold of the second century BC, the north-eastern Italy was in a deep change.
 It is the time when Rome projects itself to the conquest of the peninsula.
 Therefore the Empire begins to enter the Veneto region in its own sphere of action.
 And at the end, it’s an achievement that does not resort to coercive instruments.
-Hence, the Romans made a transformation of the politic and the territory of the region.
-And noteworthy, in just a little over a century.
+The Romans made a transformation of the politic and the territory of the region in just a little over a century.

-Of course, the main project of this process is to facilitate the armies movement.
-Therefore the Romans built roads where, with men, also move the goods and, above all, ideas.
+The main project of this process was to facilitate the armies movement.
+In fact, the Romans built roads where, with men, also move the goods and, above all, ideas.
 Anyhow around the middle of the second century BC, important roads crossed the Veneto.
-And as a result, they realize the Via Postumia and the Via Annia.
-Hence where the first was the road from Genoa to Aquileia and the second was from Bologna to Aquileia.
+Some of these roads are the Via Postumia and the Via Annia.
+The first was the road from Genoa to Aquileia and the second from Bologna to Aquileia.

 The Venetians and the Roman Empire